prometheus-operator/prometheus-operator/README.md

 ## Removal

-To remove the operator and prometheus, first delete any third party resources you created.
-The operator will automatically shut down and remove prometheus and alertmanager pods, and associated configmaps.
+To remove the operator and Prometheus, first delete any third party resources you created in each namespace.
+The operator will automatically shut down and remove Prometheus and Alertmanager pods, and associated configmaps.

 ```
+for n in $(kubectl get namespaces -o jsonpath={..metadata.name}); do
-kubectl delete prometheus,servicemonitor,alertmanager --all
+  kubectl delete --all --namespace=$n prometheus,servicemonitor,alertmanager
+done
 ```

 After a couple of minutes you can go ahead and remove the operator itself.